 As part of the Graduated Driver Licensing (GDL) law, parents will now play an even larger role in their child's development as a driver.
-The Minnesota Department of Public Safety adopted changes in the GDL, which include 40 hours behind the wheel (15 of which are nighttime hours) for teens, a required supervised driving log available on the District's website, and a parent awareness class.
+The Minnesota Department of Public Safety adopted changes in the GDL, which include 40 hours behind the wheel (25 daytime hours and 15 night hours) for teens, a required supervised driving log available on the District's website, and a parent awareness class.
 The parent awareness class gives parents new tools to help their children become better drivers.
-Parents have the option to attend a Point of Impact Parent Workshop.
-If the parent/guardian chooses to not complete the parent class, the teen driver must complete an additional 10 hours of supervised driving time with an adult totaling 50 hours.
+Parents have the option to attend a Point of Impact Parent Workshop if their child is attending the classroom training in Frazee.
+If the parent/guardian chooses to not attend a parent class, the teen driver must complete an additional 10 hours of supervised driving time with an adult totaling 50 hours.
 Free of charge.

-NOTICE TO FAMILIES WHOM DID NOT COMPLETE THE CLASSROOM TRAINING THROUGH THE FRAZEE-VERGAS PUBLIC SCHOOLS: A written letter of completion from the driving school you attended needs to be submitted to the district.
-Said written letter is to verify that you successfully completed the 30 hours of classroom training outlined by the State of Minnesota and that they are allowing you to complete the behind-the-wheel training with the Frazee-Vergas Public Schools.
-Behind the wheel services cannot be provided until said documentation is on file with Community Education.
+NOTICE TO FAMILIES WHO DID NOT COMPLETE THE CLASSROOM TRAINING THROUGH THE FRAZEE-VERGAS PUBLIC SCHOOLS: Behind-the-wheel is offered only to students that attended a public school district classroom or if they are a licensed homeschool family in the state of Minnesota.
+The Frazee-Vergas Public Schools does not provide behind-the-wheel for families that have taken an on-line driving course remotely or through a non-public school facility.
+A written letter of completion from the School District needs to be submitted to the Frazee-Vergas Community Education Office.
+Said written letter from the school district is needed to verify that your child has successfully completed the 30 hours of in-person classroom training outlined by the state of Minnesota and that they are allowing your child to complete the behind-the-wheel training with the Frazee-Vergas Public Schools.
+Behind-the-wheel services cannot be provided until said documentation is on file with Community Education.
 Documentation can be emailed to email@example.com.
-Students completing the classroom training through the district will be given first priority for behind the wheel.
+Students completing the classroom training at the FHS will be given first priority for behind-the-wheel.

-For Those Who Completed Classroom Elsewhere and Need to Purchase a Blue Card
+For Those Who Completed Classroom other than at FHS and Need to Purchase a Blue Card

 Purchase a blue card, go to: